 If you do develop gestational diabetes:

 - A healthy diet can keep your blood sugar controlled and may keep you from needing medicine.
-Eating healthy can also keep you from gaining too much weight in your pregnancy.
+Healthy eating can also keep you from gaining too much weight in your pregnancy.
 Too much weight gain can increase your risk for gestational diabetes.

-- Your doctor, nurse, or dietitian will create a diet just for you.
-Your health care provider may ask you to keep track of what you eat.
+- Your health care provider, nurse, or dietitian will create a diet just for you.
+Your provider may ask you to keep track of what you eat.

 - Exercise will help keep your blood sugar under control.
-Walking is usually the easiest type of exercise.
-Try walking 1 to 2 miles at a time, 3 or more times per week.
-Swimming or other low-impact exercises can work just as well.
+A low-impact activity such as walking is a safe and effective type of exercise.
+Try walking 1 to 2 miles (1.6 to 3.2 kilometers) at a time, 3 or more times per week.
+Swimming or using an elliptical machine work just as well.
 Ask your provider what type of exercise, and how much, is best for you.

-- If changing your diet does not control your blood sugar levels, you may need oral medicine (taken by mouth) or insulin therapy (shots).
+- If changing your diet and exercising don't control your blood sugar level, you may need oral medicine (taken by mouth) or insulin therapy (shots).

 Women who follow their treatment plan and keep their blood sugar normal or close to normal during their pregnancy should have a good outcome.